top of page

 Whipping these energy balls up in the food processor speeds things up a lot, but increases your dishes.
 Rubbing the skins off the chickpeas took the most time, but it’s really not so bad.
 Doing this allows for a smoother consistency, but it’s not necessary.

-(Update: I no longer rub off the skins and I don't notice the difference at all.)
+(Update: I no longer rub off the skins and I don't notice the difference at all.
+And I use black beans and they work out great!)

 There are so many varieties of energy balls, you’ll never run out of snack ideas!
 You can also make them with a base of chopped dates.
 If you like these quick, healthy energy balls, try these: